Chris1934/ShellExplorer/README.md

 ##### ***Using sh Script:***

-To start using this, you have to download any Version.
+To start using this, you have to download any version.
 Then you can easily start it by write following into your terminal:

 `bash /directory/ShellExplorer##.#.sh`